David Daker: Career

-Daker played Tommy Mackay in Only Fools and Horses and Jarvis in Porridge.
-He has made appearances in Minder, Thriller, Hazell and Rising Damp, and appeared twice in Doctor Who, playing Irongron in The Time Warrior (1973-74) and Captain Rigg in Nightmare of Eden (1979).
+Daker appeared in a number of television series, including All Creatures Great and Small, Minder, Heartbeat, When the Boat Comes In, Thriller, Juliet Bravo, Hazell, The Main Chance, Dangerfield, The Gentle Touch, Midsomer Murders, Sorry!, The Bill and Rising Damp.
+Daker made notable appearances as Tommy Mackay in Only Fools and Horses and Jarvis in Porridge.
+He appeared twice in Doctor Who, playing Irongron in The Time Warrior (1973–74) and Captain Rigg in Nightmare of Eden (1979).